County Championship Division 1. Somerset v Nottinghamshire. 7th, 8th, 9th and 10th July 2019. Taunton.

 Hildreth has batted at three this season, and more often than not very early in proceedings when one of the openers has been out quickly, but with the positive approach of a number four.
 There is a risk which goes with such an approach when the ball is still new and movement or bounce more likely.
-A Hildreth innings has ended early because of it several times earlier in the season.
-It could have done now as he ‘fenced’ at two balls outside his off stump.
-As the possibility of the Championship edges closer, there are only five more games after this one, and the table remains tight, Essex are only fifteen points, less than one win, behind Somerset, the importance of every run and every wicket becomes magnified and the senses sharpened as they react to such strokes.
+A Hildreth innings had ended early because of it several times earlier in the season.
+It could have done now as he fenced at two balls outside his off stump.
+As the possibility of the Championship edges closer, there are only five more games after this one, the table remains tight.
+Essex are only fifteen points, less than one win, behind Somerset.
+The importance of every run and every wicket in those circumstances becomes magnified and the senses sharpened as they react to such strokes.

 Hildreth settled the nerves a little with the neatest of late cuts off Wood, perfectly placed, wide of third slip and fine of third man so that it ran down to the covers store for four.
 And yet such a stroke so soon after his arrival caused a combination of awe at the audacity of it and doubt at the sense of it.
 And yet Hildreth has scored thousands of runs down the years playing audacious strokes early and late in an innings.
 The statistics, 46 centuries, an average of 43 and a thousand runs in three of the last four seasons, back his judgement when batting at four.
 But at three?
 With a possible first Championship on the line?
 And yet by his batting at three Banton and Bartlett are being allowed to develop at four and five and they are making runs there.
 I can muse with the best but I am glad I do not have to make the decisions about where people bat or how they play.